pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

  Token-based authentication (also known as [JSON Web Token authentication](https://jwt.io/)) is a new way of handling authentication of users in applications.
 It is an alternative to session-based authentication.
 The most notable difference between the two is that session-based authentication is persisted server-side i.e a record is created for each logged-in user.
 Token-based authentication is stateless - it does not store anything on the server, but creates a unique encoded token that is checked every time a request is made.

 ### Benefits of token-based authentication
-There are several benefits to using such approach.
-The main ones are:
+There are several benefits to using such approach:
 - Cross-domain / CORS: cookies + CORS don't play well across different domains.
 A token-based approach allows you to make AJAX calls to any server, on any domain because you use an HTTP header to transmit the user information.

 - Stateless:Tokens are stateless there is no need to keep a session store, the token is a self-contanined entity that contains all the user information in it.